akehir/angular-password-checker/projects/password-checker-lib/README.md

 # Angular 7 Pwned Password Checker Directive

 Protect your users from re-using a password known to be hacked with this simple Angular directive.
+Check out the [example page](https://password.akehir.com/) to see how it works.
+The passwords never leave the browser memory and are not transmitted over the network.

 ## Getting Started